HebronFramework/Hebron/README.md

 # Hebron
-Framework for conversion of C libraries to other languages
+Framework for converting C libraries to other languages